 Information on Private Scholarship Opportunities can be found on the Marquette Central website.

 A grant is a type of need-based financial aid that does not have to be repaid.
 Grants can be awarded from federal, state, institutional and private sources.
 Every student's application is reviewed for grant eligibility.
 All grant assistance is automatically accepted for students on CheckMarq.
 Additional information about grants can be found on the Office of Student Financial Aid website.

 A loan is a type of financial aid that has to be repaid upon graduation or when no longer enrolled in school on a full- or half-time basis (depending upon the terms of the individual loan program).
 A promissory note (legal agreement to repay) must be signed before a loan is disbursed.
 The promissory note contains detailed information about terms, responsibilities and repayment of the loan.
 There are no penalties for prepaying principal or interest in any student loan program.
 Federal regulations require all first-time Federal Direct Loan borrowers to participate in loan counseling before disbursement of the loan.

 Federal Loan Programs

-The principal loan programs administered by Marquette for Undergraduate students are the William D. Ford Federal Direct Stafford Loans, the William D. Ford Federal Direct PLUS loan, the Federal Perkins Loan, and the Federal Nursing Loan.
+The principal loan programs administered by Marquette for Undergraduate students are the Federal Direct Subsidized and Unsubsidized Loans, the Federal Direct PLUS loan, the Federal Perkins Loan, and the Federal Nursing Loan.